BEGINNERS GUIDE TO SHARE INVESTING

 The share market (also referred to as a stock exchange) is a transparent and regulated marketplace in which shares in public companies are bought and sold.

-Here in Australia, we have a national share market – the Australian Securities Exchange (usually referred to as the ASX).
-Recent legislative changes have also enabled a new share market, Chi-X, to start operating here in Australia.
-All Australian stockbrokers are now required by law to provide buyers and sellers with access to both share markets.
+Here in Australia, we have the Australian Securities Exchange (usually referred to as the ASX) and Chi-X. All Australian stockbrokers are required by law to provide buyers and sellers with access to both share markets.

 2. What are shares?

-A share is a portion of ownership or equity that you have in a company.
-The value of your share depends on several factors – mainly how much money the company or asset earns, and the exchange rate at the time that you happen to be buying or selling.
+A share is a portion of ownership (or ‘equity’) that you can have in a company.
+The value of your share depends on several factors – including the company’s earnings, its future growth potential, industry trends and economic climate.

 Once you own shares in a particular company, you can sell them to other investors on the share market.